Xiloscient/Xiloscient.github.io/content/posts/predictiveness.md

 ---
-title: Student Organizations
+title: traits and their predictiveness.
 summary: |
-    I provide a rundown of my experience within student Organizations and how to avoid complexity within them.
+    there seems to be a relation where quite a lot of things are *possible* but few things are actually done by most
-Description: How (not) to win that world Championship
+description: inverse causality and intellectual goodharting
-date: 2024-05-09
+date: 2024-10-16
 ---